frangio/cacheable-beacon-proxy/README.md

 deployments, by keeping two beacons which can be selfdestructed in turns so that the proxy is never broken.
-This design works, but although it might sound like it should have similar best-case performance than the pattern described here, as seen in the previous section it suffers from an additional cold address access.
-It even has better worst-case
+This design works, but although it might sound like it should have similar best-case performance than the pattern described here, in fact it performs an additional cold address access that results in greater cost.
+Worst-case performance is better, due to not using storage even in this situation, and upgrading the proxy has significantly lower cost.

-performance, and significantly lower deployment costs (clones are expensive).
 However, there is no mechanism to ensure the two beacons are in sync, or even that they are not selfdestructed at the same time.